 Having unique references is essential to making the most out of storing data within a relational database management system, as these rely on unique referencing to be able to store, sort, manage, query and retrieve data efficiently.

-- Where can I find details of the 2016 upgrade to the Topography Layer?
+- Where can I find details of the Topography Layer upgrade?

 Please see our guide to the changes, where you can learn about the new content, styling options and more.

-- What file format is Building Height Attribute available in?
+- What file format is BHA available in?

 Building Height Attribute data is available in CSV file format only.